Oxygen Therapy: What Does It Help With?

 • improves sleep quality.

 Regular oxygen sessions slow down the aging process and improve skin appearance.
-They support cognitive functions, including memory and concentration, making them valuable for athletes and mentally demanding professions.
+They support cognitive functions, including memory and concentration, making them valuable for athletes and individuals engaged in mental work.

-Oxygen therapy is an effective method of preventive healthcare, supporting a long, healthy, and comfortable life while ensuring well-being.
+Oxygen therapy is an effective method of preventive healthcare, promoting long, healthy, and comfortable life while ensuring well-being.

 What is hyperbaric oxygen therapy?